ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 #### Categorised

 Categorised maps are similar to graduated maps except the bins are based on unique values rather than a contunuous range.
 Categorical maps can be messy if too many unique values are present, so it's usally a good ida to keep the number of categrories to the minimum possible.

+### Basemaps

+A basemap is a dynamic map layer which provides a background map which can contextualise our other layers.
+For example, a background map might be a street map or a topographic map.
+These maps are rendered depending on the current zoom scale and often cover entire countries, continents, or the whole world depending on the project CRS.

+As an ONS employee you will have access to basemaps from the Ordnance Survey Data Hub as part of the Public Sector Geospatial Agreement (PSGA).
+To gain access to these basemaps you simplt need to sign up with a Public Sector Account at the data hub.
+Your application will have to be processed by an administrator to verify your employment but this shouldn't take long.
+Before verfiication, however, you will still have access to open data APIs for use as basemaps.

+Once signed up and logged in to the Data Hub, go to `API Dashboard > APIs`.
+Now bu 'OS Maps API', click `Add to API project` and `Add to NEW PROJECT` and call the project 'QGIS'.
+Now, if not automatically redirected there, in `My Projects > QGIS` copy the 'WMTS API Endpoint address'.

+In QGIS in the Browser panel, right click `WMS/WMTS` and select `New connection...`.
+This will open a new window.
+Choose an appropriate name for this basemap e.g. 'OS Raster'.
+Paste the copied link into the URL bar and then click `OK`.
+Under 'WMS/WMTS' will now be a new item with the name you chose.
+Expand this item and drag one of the subitems into the layers panel.
+QGIS will now render this basemap as a layer, and it can be reordered and toggled on/off as any other layer.
+As this is a BASE map, it should be placed under all of the other layers.

 ### Print Layouts